 • Unlimited spaces, boards, and items,

-• Unlimited table and Kanban board views,
+• Unlimited Table and Kanban board views,

 • Unlimited file storage space (10 MB per file),